sjbylo/container-workshop/06-scaling-the-application/README.md

 At this point the application is idled, the pods are not running and no resources are being used by the application.
 This doesn't mean that the application is deleted.
-The current state is just saved.. that’s all.
+The current state is just saved, that's all.

 ---